Tag: argue

 However, if we were to strictly rely on the world to reduce the rate of decay, then there still would be no hope for anything except death.
 That isn’t much to hope for.

-The hope we have is that death’s power has ultimately been broken.
-Thanks to the cross, we have something beyond to look to.
-While death causes us pain in the here and now, ultimately we understand that death is merely a stage for us.
+The hope we have is that death’s has ultimately been broken.
+Thanks to the cross, we have something beyond to look forward to.
+While death causes us in the here and now, ultimately we understand that death is merely a stage for us.
 The pain we feel can be attributed to the “God-shaped” place in our beings that understands that death is not the way things ought to be.
 It is our reality that we will miss those we love.
 Our hope is the hope we in the midst of and in the face of what would otherwise be the hopelessness of death.

 ※Prayer※